-Today, more than 6 million vehicles on U.S. highways are flexible fuel vehicles (FFVs).
-These vehicles can operate on E85-a blend of 85% ethanol and 15% gasoline.
-The ethanol component of this renewable fuel offers significant advantages.
-It is manufactured predominantly in the United States, made from home-grown feedstocks, and is cleaner burning than gasoline.
+Today, almost 8 million vehicles on U.S. highways are flexible fuel vehicles (FFVs).
+These vehicles can operate on gasoline or blends of gasoline and ethanol up to E85 (85% ethanol, 15% gasoline).
+As a renewable fuel, ethanol offers significant advantages.
+It is manufactured predominantly in the United States, made from homegrown feedstocks, and is cleaner burning than gasoline.